Can you spare a few minutes?

 That depends on the circumstances of your case.
 A ‘clean break’ is where a couple don’t (or after a period of time will not) have any continuing financial responsibilities for each other.
 So no-one has to pay maintenance to the other.

 A clean break may not be right for you if you still need some maintenance, perhaps because you won’t be able to earn much after the divorce because of your child-care responsibilities.
 Sometimes a judge orders just a small amount of maintenance, to act as a safety net.
-Then if your circumstances change in the future it is possible to ask for an increase.
+Then if your, or your ex's circumstances change in the future it is possible to ask for an increase.
 But in many cases, particularly where there are no children, a clean break may be possible and fair, and may be best for both of you.

 A clean break does not end your responsibilities for your children.

 If you can possibly afford it, it would be sensible to get some advice on how a clean break consent order would work in your case.
 See below for how our panel of solicitors could help you.

 James and Ash

 This is not a real case.
 But it shows a typical situation and how a judge might decide to share out the couple’s income and assets after divorce.
 They could be a married couple -the judge would make decisions in the same way.
 We hope it helps you think about how to deal with your own situation.